junchangwang/EQueue/README.md

 # Compile and Run

-On most 64-bits machines running Linux, command "make" is enough to build sample code and tinyqueue executable file.
+On most 64-bits machines running Linux, command "make" is enough to build sample code and TinyQueue executable file.

 Usage: